pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

 * `mode` (Required) How to expose the node metadata to the workload running on the node.
     Accepted values are:
-    * MODE_UNSPECIFIED: Not Set
+  * UNSPECIFIED: Not Set
   * GCE_METADATA: Expose all Compute Engine metadata to pods.
   * GKE_METADATA: Run the GKE Metadata Server on this node.
 The GKE Metadata Server exposes a metadata API to workloads that is compatible with the V1 Compute Metadata APIs exposed by the Compute Engine and App Engine Metadata Servers.
 This feature can only be enabled if [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) is enabled at the cluster level.

 <a name="nested_kubelet_config"></a>The `kubelet_config` block supports: